-An integer or whole number, i.e. one that has no fractional component.
+An integer is a whole number, i.e. one that has no fractional part.
+It may be represented in decimal, hexadecimal or binary:

 Int